-Richard Cobbett steps back for time in this special Before They Were Infamous edition of Crap Shoot, returning to the dark days when nobody really took the PC seriously as a gaming platform.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
+In this special Before They Were Infamous edition, returning to the dark days when nobody really took the PC seriously as a gaming platform.

 The original Duke Nukem definitely isn't an obscure game as such.
 Most people are at least dimly aware that the series didn't start with Duke Nukem 3D, and that game originally shipped with both the original and its sequel (the unsurprisingly named Duke Nukem II) on the CD.
 However, chances are most people haven't played it.
 This week then, we're going back to before anyone knew to bet on Duke.

 Pink shirt.
 Fuzzy hair.
 Just wanted to get home and watch Oprah.
 Ladies and gentlemen, welcome to Duke's very own Dork Age.
 We may know him as a beer-swigging force of pure testosterone—or a complete dick, delete as appropriate—but back at the start, he was nothing but a slight parody.

 Original Duke Nukem had no interest in being mature or pushing any boundaries.
 Duke shot at robots, he drank Coke and ate turkey, and when he died, he exploded into a bit of confetti.
 It wasn't really until Duke Nukem II that he became the character we know now, packing heat, delivering proper quips, and appearing on local chatshows to plug his autobiography "Why I'm So Great".